Nissa bint Ra'ad

-Princess Fakhrelnissa bint Ra'ad (فخر النساء بنت رعد; born January 11, 1981), better known as Princess Nissa, is a member of the Jordanian royal family.
+Princess Fakhrelnissa bint Ra'ad (فخر النساء بنت رعد; born January 11, 1981), better known as Princess Nissa Raad, is a member of the Jordanian royal family and an artist.

 Family

 Princess Nissa is a great-granddaughter of Sharif Hussein bin Ali.
-Her father is Prince Ra'ad bin Zeid, who is the son of Prince Zeid of the Hashemite House and Princess Fahrelnissa Zeid, a Turkish noblewoman and a well known artist.
-Her mother is Princess Majda Ra'ad, who is of Swedish origin.
+Her father is Prince Ra'ad bin Zeid, who is the son of Prince Zeid of the Hashemite House and Princess Fahrelnissa Zeid, a renowned Turkish artist.
+Her mother was Princess Majda Ra'ad, who was of Swedish origin.

 She has four elder brothers; Prince Zeid bin Ra'ad, Prince Mired bin Ra'ad, Prince Firas bin Ra'ad and Prince Faisal bin Ra'ad.

-Princess Nissa married in 2005 (divorced in 2017) and has three children; two sons and one daughter: Radwan Hajjar (born August 8, 2006), Faisal Hajjar (born December 14, 2007), Lana Hajjar (born April 30, 2012).
+Princess Nissa has three children; two sons and one daughter: Radwan Hajjar (born August 8, 2006), Faisal Hajjar (born December 14, 2007), Lana Hajjar (born April 30, 2012).

 Education

 Princess Nissa graduated from Brown University, Rhode Island, in 2002 with a BA in history, before receiving an MSc in urban design and development from University College London in 2004.